 What drives decisions to participate in your organization’s educational programming?

-There’s one major factor that was highlighted years ago, and I’ve been getting the sense lately that not enough organizational leaders know about it.
+There’s one major factor that was highlighted years ago, and I’ve gotten the sense over the years that not enough learning business leaders know about it.
 As a result, their strategy for growing (or reviving) their education programs may be significantly less effective than it could be.

-What I have in mind is the Decision to Learn research that ASAE released in 2010.
+What I have in mind is the Decision to Learn research that ASAE released way back in 2010.
 The study collected data from 7,848 association members across 12 different organizations with the aim of discovering more about what drives them to participate in association educational offerings.
-I have been asking organizational leaders lately if they are familiar with this research, and I have been surprised how few are.
+I have often asked organizational leaders if they are familiar with this research, and I have been surprised how few are.
+(To be honest, I’m not even sure how familiar current ASAE staff are with the work!)

 With the hope of raising awareness, what follows is a slightly modified re-run of a post I did shortly before the full Decision to Learn was published.